andrewnessinjim/blog/_posts/2019-02-10-hello-world-with-java-in-heroku-and-MongoDB-in-atlas.md

 published: true
 title: Hello World with Java in Heroku and MongoDB in Atlas
 ---
 We'll create a java application with a main method that exposes a web service using [jersey library][12].
 This service responds with a message fetched from an M0 instance running in [MongoDB Atlas][1].
-You can download the code from here.
+You can download the code from [here][13].
 All the tools used are free.

 ## Prerequisites
 * [Install Maven][4]